openstreetmap/stateofthemap-2017/program/index.md

 titlecontent:
 ---

 State of the Map 2017 is taking place from **August 18th to 20th 2017** in Aizuwakamatsu, Japan.
 We are looking forward to designing a program with you - the OpenStreetMap community.
-Please [apply to community survey for Program](https://blog.openstreetmap.org/2017/04/11/community-survey-for-the-state-of-the-map-2017-program/).
-Build a program together.
+We will meet great program!

 In the meantime, here is the outline of the program: